evgenyneu/evgenii.com/app/blog/_posts/2015-04-04-testing-activity-in-android-studio-tutorial-part-3.md

 ### Run the tests and the app

-If we run the tests they should pass.
+If we run the tests they should all pass.
 Next, try running the app and see it working.
 Let’s tell the boss!

 ![Run the app](/image/blog/2015-04-05-testing-activity-in-android-studio-tutorial-part-3/0500_finished_app_screen.png)

+If anything went wrong, please refer to the [sample Code for the Greeter app](https://github.com/evgenyneu/greeter-android).